deepset-ai/dc-custom-component-template/README.md

 ### Uploading by Releasing Your Forked Directory

 We use GitHub Actions to build and push custom components to deepset Cloud.
+The action runs the tests and code quality checks before pushing the component code to deepset Cloud.
 Create a tag to trigger the build and the push job.
 After forking or cloning this repository:

 1. Add the `DEEPSET_CLOUD_API_KEY` [secret to your repository](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
 This is your deepset Cloud API key.